Las Humanas

-Las Humanas, also known as Jumano Pueblo, was one of the Tompiro Indians Pueblos in the vicinity of the Manzano Mountains of New Mexico.
-It was a center of the salt trade prior to the Spanish incursion into the region and traded heavily with the Jumanos of the area of modern Presidio, Texas and other central Rio Grande areas.
-It may have also traded with Jumanos along the Pecos River and other places to the east and maybe even north.
+Gran Quivira, also known as Las Humanas, was one of the Jumanos Pueblos of the Tompiro Indians in the mountainous area of central New Mexico.
+It was a center of the salt trade prior to the Spanish incursion into the region and traded heavily to the south with the Jumanos of the area of modern Presidio, Texas and other central Rio Grande areas.
+Its ruins are now part of Salinas Pueblo Missions National Monument.